 New York is a big state with a lot of people, many of whom get hot and sweaty in the summer and seek relief at water parks.
 Fortunately, the state has plenty of places to cool down.
 Some of them are attached to amusement parks and theme parks, while others are standalone attractions.

 But water slides and lazy rivers are no longer the exclusive province of summertime fun.
-Indoor water parks offer year-round, climate controlled getaways.
-New York has a couple of indoor water parks as well.
+Indoor water parks offer year-round, climate-controlled getaways.
+New York has some indoor water parks to discover as well.

 The medium-sized water park is part of Hope Lake Lodge Resort and Greek Peak.
 Highlights include water slides, an indoor/outdoor whirlpool spa, and an interactive play structure with a tipping bucket.
 In the winter, Greek Peak also offers downhill and cross-country skiing as well as snow tubing and snow boarding.

 Enchanted Forest Water Safari is a large seasonal, outdoor water park that includes the Cascade Falls family raft ride, the Killermanjaro speed slide, and the Tidal Wave Pool.
 The park also offers "dry" amusement rides including a Ferris wheel, bumper cars, and a Tilt-A-Whirl.
 "Enchanted" attractions include Storybook Lane and other activities for young children.